advanderveer/ep/README.md

 - [x] SHOULD make the Config method more ergonomic to use
 - [x] SHOULD come with build-in logging support to debug client and server errors
 - [x] SHOULD remove progress keeping from reader
+- [x] SHOULD be able to return all kinds of app errors with status code from exec
+- [x] SHOULD also make it more ergonomic to just render a 204, 404, Conflict and other common exec status responses for REST endpoints
+- [ ] SHOULD make it ergonomic to just change the status code for valid responses: Redirects, 2xx
 - [ ] SHOULD add more logging methods to the logger to track
 - [ ] COULD  turn most of the coding tests into table tests
 - [ ] COULD  provide tooling to make endpoints extremely easy to test